 The future of non-fungible tokens

 NFT is a buzzword, which we’ve seen being used for a couple of years already.
 Many analysts expected NFT to become “a thing” already in 2018-2019.
 This never really happened.
-The NFT market is still exceedingly small in late 2020.

 However, the rise of DeFi has given a big boost to the NFT market.
 Now it’s almost impossible to browse social media for one day without seeing a post or tweet about NFTs.
 It’s also obvious that NFT and DeFi are connected in many ways.